 If you haven't been diagnosed with endometriosis but suspect bowel involvement:

 "I have severe cyclical bloating with diarrhea or constipation that correlates with my menstrual cycle.
-Forty-two percent of women with endometriosis have SIBO, and 96 percent report bloating.
+Research shows high rates of SIBO in endometriosis patients with GI symptoms, and 96 percent of women with endometriosis report bloating.
 Can we do transvaginal ultrasound with bowel preparation and a SIBO breath test?"
-[12,1] If your symptoms involve visible distension or constipation changes, learn more about bowel endometriosis.
+If your symptoms involve visible distension or constipation changes, learn more about bowel endometriosis.

 If you're diagnosed with endometriosis and want to address bloating specifically: